neobliviscaris/getting-cleaning-data-cp/CodeBook.md

 a tidy data set.

 ### Activity and Feature frames ###
-Prep work: configure activity and feature frames to use for names and labels.
+Prep work: configure `activity` and `feature` frames to use for names and labels.
+Using the `names()` function, I was able to give meaningful names to the columns of the frame.

 This resulted in two data frames: